durgaprasadsakinala/amfoss-tasks-1/task-05/README.md

-I have installed all the required libraries for the rust and did try the code many times but there is some error which I cannot find.
-So I have left.
+I have installed all the required libraries for the rust and did try the code many times but there is some error which I cannot find.I searched about the error , I can't understand it.
+So I have left there.